-Announcing The Chemical Registry - A New Online Portal to Drive Conformance Towards the ZDHC MRSL
+Announcing the ZDHC Gateway - Chemical Module - A New Online Portal to Drive Conformance Towards the ZDHC MRSL

 In 2015, the ZDHC Programme released its Manufacturing Restricted Substances List (MRSL) Version 1.1, listing chemical substances banned from intentional use in facilities that process textile materials and trim parts in apparel and footwear, including leather.

-Later this year, ZDHC will deliver a new online portal - The ZDHC Chemical Registry - as the next step in its path towards eliminating key chemicals in the global textile and footwear value-chain.
+Later this year, ZDHC will deliver a new online portal - the ZDHC Gateway - Chemical Module - as the next step in its path towards eliminating key chemicals in the global textile and footwear value chain.

 “We’re excited to be announcing the development of an open, flexible data portal to assist brands, suppliers and chemical companies assess a chemical’s compliance against the MRSL,” says ZDHC Executive Director, Frank Michel.